yappeizhen/frootninja/README.md

 - **Solo Mode** — Race against the clock!
 Score as many points as you can in 60 seconds
 - **Versus Mode** — Two-player local multiplayer using left hand (P1) vs right hand (P2)
+- **Online Multiplayer** — Head-to-head 30s matches with a friend.
+Create a 4-letter room code, share it, and play in sync with mirrored spawns.

 ### 🍓 Variety of Fruits